 “Crocodile” Dundee I and II might not be the top-of-the-line in comedy, especially coming out of the 1980s, but I found both of them, even the weaker sequel, to be fun time wasters headlined by the charming antics of Paul Hogan and his on-screen chemistry with Linda Kozlowski.
-The Blu-ray double feature isn’t the best in terms of features or even the audio and video transfers, but at the right price, it might be worth replacing your DVDs or outright buy if you don’t already own them.

 “Crocodile” Dundee I and II